Smooth and creamy with a gooey and crunchy topping, this Gluten Free Sweet Potato Casserole will be the only one you’ll ever make again.

 what you’ll need to make this legendary casserole

-- Milk–can substitute dairy-free milk.
-Last year I made this with canned coconut milk for my daughter, who is vegan (I left out the eggs and used vegan marshmallows).
+- Milk - you can substitute dairy-free milk and make this dairy free.
+Last year I made this with canned coconut milk for my daughter, who is vegan.
 She loved it!

-The streusel topping is sweet, but it’s not crunchy like a normal streusel.
-It’s more like a layer of brown sugary goodness that gets melty and almost syrupy!
-Gluten free flour, brown sugar, and butter are the three ingredients that make up the easy streusel.
+- Kim's gluten free all purpose flour blend - you'll need a little bit of flour for the streusel.
+The streusel topping is sweet, but it's not crunchy like a normal streusel.
+It's more like a layer of brown sugary goodness that gets melty and almost syrupy.

 Working with Sweet Potatoes

 If you happen to have leftover mashed sweet potatoes (I like to bake several potatoes at once), just cool them and put them in a ziptop bag and into the freezer.
-Then when you want to make something like these sweet potato pancakes, you’ll have the sweet potatoes ready to go!
+Then when you want to make something like sweet potato pancakes, sweet potato pie (the BEST), or sweet potato biscuits, you'll already be one step ahead.

-- Spread potato mixture into a buttered 9 by 13-inch baking dish.
+Spread sweet potato mixture into the bottom of a baking dish.

 A Word on Sugar